-CAUTION: Use pipe joint sealant that is resistant to natural gas.
+CAUTION: Use pipe joint sealant that is resistant to liquid petroleum (LP) gas.

-Install sediment trap in supply line as shown in Figure 12.
+Install sediment trap in supply line as shown in Figure 14.
 Locate sediment trap where it is within reach for cleaning.
 Locate sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.